vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 To unlock any stake fast, this has the same effect as `UndelegateNow`, but the stake is removed from the validator right away (at least as far as voting rights are concerned).
 The delegator loses the delegated stake and the income with it, as well as their voting weight.
 As this is not required for first mainnet, and involves more subtleties (weights need to be recalculated on the fly, there may be a mixture of normal undelegated and undelegate in anger, ...), this feature does not need to be implemented right away for Mainnet alpha.

+### Auto [Un]delegation
+- A party become eligible to participate in auto delegation once they have manually delegated (nominated) over x% of the association.
+In theory this should be 100% but in practice due to rounding issues we can make this closer to 100%.
+It is currently defined as 95% of the association.
+- Once entering auto delegation mode, any un-nominated associated tokens will be automatically distributed according to the current validator nomination of the party maintaining the same proportion.
+- Edge cases:
+  - If a party has entered auto delegation mode, and their association has increased it should be automatically distributed for the epoch following the increase of association.
+However, if during the same epoch the party requests to execute manual delegation, no automatic delegation will be done in that epoch.
+If there is still un-nominated association in the next epoch, it will be automatically distributed.
+  - If a party qualifies for auto delegation and have un-nominated association, however the party requests to undelegate (either during the epoch or at the end of the epoch) - they exit auto delegation mode.
+The rationale here is that they probably want to do some rearrangement of their nomination and we give them a chance to do so.
+Once the party reached more than x% of nomination again, they would enter auto delegation mode again and any future un-nominated association will be automatically distributed.
+  - When distributing the newly available association according to the current validators nomination of the party, if validator A should get X but can only accept X - e (due to max per validator constraint), we don't try to distribute e between the other validators and will try to distribute it again in the next round.
+- Auto undelegation - whenever the party dissociates tokens, their nomination must be updated such that their maximum nomination reflects the association.

 ## Fringe Cases:
 A delegator can delegate some stake, and immediatelly undelegate it before the next epoch starts.
 This is fine with us.